Morning Note: Market news and an update from Deere.

 Company News

-Yesterday lunchtime, Deere & Company released results for the three months to 28 January 2024, the first quarter of its financial year to end-October 2024.
-Although earnings were ahead of market expectations, the group cited moderating activity as agricultural fundamentals normalise.
-Even at this early stage in the financial year, the group has cut its guidance for FY2024.
-In response, the shares were marked down by 5% in US trading hours.
+Yesterday lunchtime, Deere & Company released results for the three months to 27 July 2025, the third quarter of its financial year to end-October 2025.
+Although earnings were slightly ahead of market expectations, the industry outlook remains uncertain, and the company has lowered its full-year net income guidance.
+In response, the shares were marked down by 7% in US trading hours.

-Deere is a global agricultural and construction equipment company with annual sales of more than $61bn.
+Deere is a global agricultural and construction equipment company with annual sales of almost $52bn.
 The group has a strong track record of innovation, a comprehensive distribution infrastructure, and global after-market capability.
 The group’s strategic aim is to outpace industry growth and generate a mid-cycle operating margin of 15%.

 The business is benefitting from broad trends based on population and income growth, especially in developing nations, which are driving agricultural output and infrastructure investment.
 In addition, technological advances and agricultural mechanisation are expanding existing markets and opening new ones by helping customers increase their productivity, profitability, and sustainability.